Abel Julio González

 He has been honoured with several international awards including the Morgan Award twice in 2000 and 2003, the Sievert Prize in 2004, the Lauriston S. Taylor Lecturer Award in 2005 and the Marie Curie Prize in 2008.

 Mr. González participated in UNSCEAR since 1968, first as delegate from Argentina and then representing the IAEA between 1985 and 2005.
-He has been the representative of Argentina to UNSCEAR since 2006.
+He has been representative of Argentina since the fifty-fourth session in 2006.